-ARTICLE VIII - OFFICERS AND DUTIES
+ARTICLE VIII – ELECTED OFFICERS AND DUTIES

 Section 1.
-Officers.
+Elected Officers.

 The officers of the AAPL shall be a President, a First Vice President, a Second Vice President, a Third Vice President, a Secretary, and a Treasurer.
-Officers shall be elected as provided in Article XII and shall serve for a term of one (1) year.
+Such officers shall be elected as provided in Article XII and shall serve for a term of one (1) year.
 They shall take office on July 1 of the year in which they were elected.
-An officer shall not succeed himself in office or hold two (2) offices concurrently.
+An officer shall not hold two (2) consecutive terms or hold two (2) elected offices concurrently.
 Each officer shall be an Active Member and a CPL or P.Land (Canadian).

 Section 2.
-Board of Directors.
+The President.

-The Immediate Past President and the officers shall serve as members of the Board of Directors.
+The President shall be the most senior Elected Officer of the AAPL and shall serve as spokesman for the AAPL on all matters pertaining to the public.
+The President shall preside at all regular and special meetings of the AAPL, the Board of Directors, and the Executive Committee.

+The President shall (i) appoint all committee chairs and approve the membership of all committees except as stated otherwise in these Bylaws, (ii) be an ex-officio member of all committees except the Nominating Subcommittee, and also assign the other Elected Officers and the Immediate Past President to serve as ex-officio members of committees except as stated otherwise in these Bylaws.

 Section 3.
-The President.
+The First Vice President.

-The President shall serve as Chief Executive Officer of the AAPL and shall serve as spokesman for the AAPL on all matters pertaining to the public.
-He shall preside at all regular and special meetings of the AAPL, the Board of Directors, and the Executive Committee.

-The President shall appoint all committee chairmen and approve the membership of all committees except as stated otherwise in these Bylaws.
-He shall be an ex-officio member of all committees except the Nominating Subcommittee.
-He shall also assign the other officers and the Immediate Past President to serve as liaisons to committees.
+The First Vice President shall (i) perform the duties of the President in the absence or inability of the President to serve, (ii) assume the office of the President in the case of a vacancy for any cause in that office, (iii) serve as Chair of the Finance Committee and the committee responsible for strategic planning.

+The First Vice President shall appoint the assistant chair of each committee.

 Section 4.
-The First Vice President.
+The Second Vice President.

-The First Vice President shall perform the duties of the President in the absence or inability of the President to serve.
-He shall assume the office of the President in the case of a vacancy for any cause in that office.
-He shall serve as Chairman of the Finance Committee and the Long-range Planning Committee.
+The Second Vice President shall perform the duties of the President in the absence or inability of the President and First Vice President to serve.
+The Second Vice President shall (i) serve as Assistant Chair of the Board of Trustees of the Landman Scholarship Trust, (ii) serve as an advisor to NAPE on behalf of the Executive Committee, and (iii) perform such other duties as the President shall direct.
+The person elected to the position of Second Vice President further agrees that upon the expiration of the term as Second Vice President, such person shall act as Chair of the Landman Scholarship Trust for a term of one year and upon the expiration of such term, to act as Immediate Past Chair for a one-year term.

-The First Vice President shall appoint the assistant chairman of each committee.

 Section 5.
-The Second Vice President.
+The Third Vice President.

-The Second Vice President shall perform the duties of the President in the absence or inability of the President and First Vice President to serve, and shall serve as Chairman of the Landman Scholarship Trust and shall perform such other duties as the President shall direct.
+The Third Vice President shall perform the duties of the President in the absence or inability of the President, First Vice President, and Second Vice President to serve.
+The Third Vice President shall (i) serve as the Vice President of the AAPL Educational Foundation, (ii) serve as advisor to the AAPL staff on behalf of the Executive Committee, and (iii) perform such other duties as the President shall direct.
+The person elected to the position of Third Vice President further agrees that upon the expiration of the term as Third Vice President, such person shall act as President of the AAPL Educational Foundation for a term of one year and upon the expiration of such term, to act as Immediate Past Chair for a one-year term.

 Section 6.
-The Third Vice President.

-The Third Vice President shall perform the duties of the President in the absence or inability of the President, First Vice President, and Second Vice President to serve, serve as Chairman and President of AAPL Educational Foundation, Inc. and shall perform such other duties as the President shall direct.

-Section 7.
 The Secretary.